aws-samples/serverless-patterns/sqs-lambda-python-sam/README.md

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/sqs-lambda-python-sam](https://serverlessland.com/patterns/sqs-lambda-python-sam)

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+:heavy_exclamation_mark: Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements